Fang20031-Coding/UAT-Global-Server/README.md

 - **5/12/2025**
 Added a overwrite for event "Training" to click the 5th choice if 5 choices are detected (apparently people are still getting stuck there somehow)
 Training tweaks.
-Energy management should be more effecient now
+Energy management should be more efficient now

 - **30/11/2025**
 added -10% score penalty to the highest stat in senior year to hopefully balance stats out (experimental might remove).